1-AlenToma/react-native-ts-sqlite-orm/documentations/SetupModules.md

    this.children = [];
  }

+  // This is an abstract methods that must be implemented
-  // This method will return the table setup that we will be using later on in `repository` static tb = this.TableBuilder<Parent, TableNames>("Parents").
+  // This method will return the table setup that Database will be using later. config(){
+    return this.TableBuilder<Parent, TableNames>("Parents").
     column("name").
     objectPrototype(Parent.prototype).
-    //unique acts as an Id too as the library will chack if there exist an item with the same field value and will update instead. column("email").unique;
+    //unique acts as an Id too as the library will chack if there exist an item with the same field value and will update instead. column("email").unique.
+    // this is so you could load its content by load methods that exist in table hasMany<Child>("children", "Childrens", "parentId") }
 }

 ```